jenkinsci/bitbucket-push-and-pull-request-plugin/README.md

 Bitbucket Push and Pull Request supports the
 - Bitbucket cloud rest api v2.x+ and later
 - Bitbucket server 5.14+ and later

+**Before you start...**
+Bitbucket Push And Pull Request Plugin will not work if the old Bitbucket plugin <https://plugins.jenkins.io/bitbucket> is still installed.
+So, please de-install from Jenkins the previous Bitbucket plugin if you want to use this new one.

 **For infos about the plugin's configuration please visit the webpage** <https://plugins.jenkins.io/bitbucket-push-and-pull-request>